vchelaru/Gum/docs/gum-elements/sprite/source-file.md

 ### ACHX Files

 Gum natively supports referencing Animation Chain XML files (.achx) which are created by the FlatRedBall AnimationEditor.
-For more information on creating .achx files, see the FlatRedBall [AnimatoinEditor page](https://docs.flatredball.com/flatredball/glue-gluevault-component-pages-animationeditor-plugin).
+For more information on creating .achx files, see the FlatRedBall [AnimationEditor page](https://docs.flatredball.com/flatredball/glue-gluevault-component-pages-animationeditor-plugin).

 Once you have created an .achx file, you can reference it the same as a .png by entering its name or selecting it with the **...** button.